mailbots/mailbots/README.md

 });
 ```

-# The "bot" Object Reference
+# The "bot" Object

-The `bot` object passed into the handlers above is an instance of BotRequest.
-Documentation will soon follow.
-For now, reference the [bot-request.test.js](https://github.com/mailbots/mailbots/blob/master/test/bot-request.test.js).
+The `bot` object passed to the handlers above contains useful helpers that make it easy to handle bot requests.
+See [webhook helpers reference docs](https://mailbots-app.mailbots.com/#webhookhelpers).

 **Setting Data Works By Shallow Merging**
 Data is set by shallow merging.
 For example.